beaumanvienna/pamanager/README.md

 Libpamanger provides an easy-to-use singleton to abstract the asynchronous pulse audio API.
 It can be quickly added as a git submodule to any app in need of access to the pulse audio demon.
-Alternatively, the files from lib/src can directly be copied into your code.
-Your audiophile app can then retrieve information about sound devices and control them.
+Your app can then retrieve information about sound devices and control them.
 Some parts of the project are modeled after [the pulseaudio C tutorial of Jan Newmarch](https://jan.newmarch.name/LinuxSound/Sampled/PulseAudio/#heading_toc_j_17), however, this project is written in C++.